aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/displayunitlabel/_index.md

 ```

 Sets the height of frame in units of 1/4000 of the chart area.

+**Remarks**

 How to convert units of 1/4000 to pixels?
 Height In Pixels = Y \* Chart.ChartObject.Height / 4000;

 **Parameters:**
 | Parameter | Type | Description |